burnassun/-UVCE-SGPA-Calculator/README.md

-Here's a detailed README file for your SGPA Calculator project that you can use for your GitHub repository.
-I've structured it with sections that are commonly included in GitHub READMEs to make it professional and informative.

----

 # UVCE SGPA Calculator

 A user-friendly SGPA calculator for UVCE students, developed using Python and Tkinter.
 The application allows students to input their internal and approximate semester marks for subjects in either the **P Cycle** or **C Cycle** and calculates the Semester Grade Point Average (SGPA) based on weighted points.